The placeConstituency · South East · Electorate 74,301 · 2023 boundaries

 Abbey Charles Alexander Gibson435Swale LabDec 2023

-Bearsted Downswood(3 seats)Oliver · Spooner · Springett3,234Maidstone ConMay 2024
+Bearsted & Downswood(3 seats)Oliver · Spooner · Springett3,234Maidstone GrnMay 2024

-Boughton Courtenay(2 seats)Gould · Lehmann2,245Swale LabMay 2023
+Boughton and Courtenay(2 seats)Gould · Lehmann2,245Swale LabMay 2023

-Boxley Downs(2 seats)Thompson · Jones1,836Maidstone ConMay 2024
+Boxley Downs(2 seats)Thompson · Jones1,836Maidstone GrnMay 2024

 East Downs Terry Conrad Thompson423Swale LabMay 2023

-Harrietsham Lenham North Downs(3 seats)Houlihan · Nedelcheva · Povey3,607Maidstone ConOct 2025
+Harrietsham, Lenham & North Downs(3 seats)Houlihan · Nedelcheva · Povey3,607Maidstone GrnOct 2025

-Park Wood Mangravet(2 seats)Wilkinson · Jenkins-Baldock1,004Maidstone ConMay 2024
+Park Wood & Mangravet(2 seats)Wilkinson · Jenkins-Baldock1,004Maidstone GrnMay 2024

 Priory Alex Eyre316Swale LabSept 2024

-Senacre Malcolm James McKay257Maidstone ConMay 2024
+Senacre Malcolm James McKay257Maidstone GrnMay 2024

-Shepway(3 seats)Wilkinson · Cleator · Barwick2,200Maidstone ConMay 2024
+Shepway(3 seats)Wilkinson · Cleator · Barwick2,200Maidstone GrnMay 2024

-St Anns(2 seats)Jackson · Golding1,611Swale LabMay 2023
+St Ann's(2 seats)Jackson · Golding1,611Swale LabMay 2023

-Teynham Lynsted(2 seats)Speed · Bowen1,430Swale LabMay 2023
+Teynham and Lynsted(2 seats)Speed · Bowen1,430Swale LabMay 2023

 Watling(2 seats)Martin · Martin1,839Swale LabMay 2023